jeremylt/personal_website/_sources/index.rst.txt

 | |fa-file| Resume:                 `download <https://jeremylt.github.io/Presentations/01%20-%20Thompson%20Jeremy%20Luke%20Resume.pdf>`_
 | |fa-file| Presentations:          `view <https://jeremylt.org/presentations>`_

-I am a Research Assistant Professor and Software Engineer in the department of Computer Science at the University of Colorado Boulder.
-I develop the `Ratel <https://gitlab.com/micromorph/ratel>`_ and `libCEED <https://github.com/ceed/libceed>`_ libraries.

 After graduating from the U.S. Air Force Academy, I served as an advanced weapon systems analyst, testing the `Air Launched Cruise Missile on the B-52 <https://en.wikipedia.org/wiki/49th_Test_and_Evaluation_Squadron>`_.
 I was named the `Air Combat Command Junior Military Scientist of the Year <https://www.acc.af.mil/News/Article-Display/Article/200165/acc-announces-2012-stem-award-winners>`_ for my work helping restore U.S. Strategic Command's confidence in the U.S. Air Force's annual accuracy and reliability report for aircraft based nuclear weapons.

 After this assignment, I joined the faculty at the `U.S. Air Force Academy <https://www.usafa.edu/department/mathematics/>`_, where I taught math courses for engineering and computer science students.
 I was awarded Outstanding New Instructor and Outstanding Academy Educator while at the Air Force Academy.

+After I left the Air Force, I went to `University of Colorado Boulder <https://www.colorado.edu/amath>`_ for my PhD.
-After leaving the Air Force, I was part of the `Center for Efficient Exascale Discretizations (CEED) co-design center <https://ceed.exascaleproject.org/>`_ from 2017 to 2021 and `PSAAP Multi-disciplinary Simulation Center for Micromorphic Multiphysics Porous and Particulate Materials Simulations Within Exascale Computing Workflows <https://micromorph.gitlab.io>`_ from 2021 to 2025.
+I was part of the `Center for Efficient Exascale Discretizations (CEED) co-design center <https://ceed.exascaleproject.org/>`_ from 2017 to 2021.
-I am currently a Research Assistant Professor and Software Engineer in the department of Computer Science at the University of Colorado Boulder.
+In this center, I developed the `libCEED <https://github.com/ceed/libceed>`_ and `LFAToolkit.jl <https://www.github.com/jeremylt/LFAToolkit.jl>`_ open source scientific software libraries.

-I completed my `PhD in applied mathematics <https://www.proquest.com/docview/2572576599>`_ from the `University of Colorado Boulder <https://www.colorado.edu/amath>`_ in 2021.
+I completed my `PhD in applied mathematics <https://www.proquest.com/docview/2572576599>`_ from the University of Colorado Boulder in 2021.

-My research interests include preconditioning for high order finite element-like operators and sustainable open source scientific software development.
+I was part of the `PSAAP Multi-disciplinary Simulation Center for Micromorphic Multiphysics Porous and Particulate Materials Simulations Within Exascale Computing Workflows <https://micromorph.gitlab.io>`_ from 2021 to 2025.
+In this center, I developed the `Ratel <https://gitlab.com/micromorph/ratel>`_ library and added Material Point Method capabilities to libCEED.

 Contents